rjaffe/srd/README.md

 # srd
-Code to generate metrics from a Google sheet
+Code to generate metrics from a Google sheet.
+Haven't commited Jupyter Notebook yet; still deciding how to do so without creating a security leak.
+Stay tuned...